connortbot/starbit/README.md

 > Its important to note that Fixed costs (building Ships and Factories) don't contribute to Variable Costs (maintenance GES/tick)

 Players can build an infinite amount of Factories.
 They are not located in Systems.

+## Beginning
+Started by creating a `gRPC` simple game service, where a server can send ticks every 5 seconds and clients can freely send messages.